Patricia-Pgz/electron-x-pulse/docs/QuickStartManual.md

 ### Quick Start: ElectronXPulse

 This is a simple quick start guide how to clone my project and get it running.
-For further information on creating a game with the engine, see [How to create a Game with Electrine](wiki/engine.md), after following QuickStart.
+For further information on playing my game look into [this](wiki/game.md), or using the engine to develop a game, see [this](wiki/engine.md).

 **Prerequisites:** C++20 Compiler (MSVC) & Windows11 SDK installed.
 (e.g. Windows 11 SDK (10.0.26100.0) & MSVC v143 - VS 2022 C++-x64/x86-Buildtools)